-The ACT English will sometimes test your knowledge of preposition usage; knowledge is the keyword here, since you really cannot reason your way through the intricacies of preposition usage.
+The ACT English section will sometimes test your knowledge of preposition usage; knowledge is the keyword here, since you really cannot reason your way through the intricacies of preposition usage.
 For this reason, we often refer to preposition questions as “idiom” questions; simply put, an idiom is a recognized grammatical construction that is a rule simply because of tradition.
 The idiom constitutes the ultimate tautology: we say something a certain way because, well, that’s how we say it.

 Preposition usage is notoriously arbitrary, or, as the test-writers might say, preposition usage is idiomatic.
 Why do I listen “to” the radio instead of listen “at” the radio?
 We say “listen to” because that is how English speakers have said it for hundreds of years.
 We like it that way, and we are not willing to change.